matheussnk/btc-wallet/README.md

 </h1>

-Repository documenting a **blockchain** project challenge: building a bitcoin wallet generator, importing it into specific software and executing bitcoin send and receive transactions.
+Repository documenting a **Binance - Blockchain Developer with Solidity** project challenge: building a bitcoin wallet generator, importing it into specific software and executing bitcoin send and receive transactions.

 ## Objectives